May 26, 2015 - August 1, 2015 (10 weeks)

-(Students should arrive in Buffalo on Tuesday May 27th.
-Program activities begin Wednesday May 28th.
-The official end date of the program is Friday, August 1.
-Students can move out of housing the evening of August 1st or Saturday August 2nd.)
+(Students should arrive in Buffalo on Tuesday May 26th.
+Program activities begin Wednesday May 27th.
+The official end date of the program is Friday, July 31.
+Students can move out of housing the evening of August 1st.)

 Yes.
 CLIMB UP is an "umbrella" program that currently hosts students who receive funding from 3 main sources: